BrutPitt/glChAoS.P/readme.md

 - CPU with 2 or more cores

 ### About performance
-Glow effects, mostly with sigma \> 5, requires expensive calculations in tems of performance
+Glow effects, mostly with sigma \> 5, requires expensive calculations in terms of performance

 If you have slow performance try, in this order:
 - Disable *GlowEffects* and/or *FXAA*